 Gate reviews are most effective when they’re tied to moments where the project’s risk profile, investment level, or strategic commitment changes.
 In practice, this usually means holding a gate review at the end of each major project phase, before approving additional time, budget, or resources.

-As part of project planning, teams should define both the phases of the work and the decision points between them, so gate reviews are expected — not reactive — throughout the project lifecycle.
+As part of project planning, teams should define both the phases of the work and the decision points between them, so gate reviews are expected, not reactive, throughout the project lifecycle.

 Typically, projects move through 5 high-level phases, each with a natural gate review moment:

-Phase 1: Project initiation
+Phase 1: project initiation

-A gate at the end of the project initiation confirms that the problem is worth solving, the business case is sound, and the project is aligned with current strategy before meaningful investment begins.
+A gate at the end of the project initiation confirms that the problem is worth solving, the business case is sound, and the project is aligned with the current strategy before meaningful investment begins.

-Phase 2: Project planning
+Phase 2: project planning

-A gate at the project planning phase validates that scope, timelines, costs, and risks are clearly understood and realistic — and that the team is ready to commit to execution.
+A gate at the project planning phase validates that scope, timelines, costs, and risks are clearly understood and realistic, and that the team is ready to commit to execution.

-Phase 3: Project execution
+Phase 3: project execution

 Mid-execution gate reviews assess whether delivery is on track, risks are under control, and assumptions made earlier still hold true before continuing at full speed.

-Phase 4: Project monitoring and control
+Phase 4: project monitoring and control

-Gate reviews at the project monitoring and control phase focus on whether corrective action is needed — such as re-scoping, pausing, or reallocating resources — based on performance, risk, or external changes.
+Gate reviews at the project monitoring and control phase focus on whether corrective action is needed, such as re-scoping, pausing, or reallocating resources, based on performance, risk, or external changes.

-Phase 5: Project closure
+Phase 5: project closure

 A final gate at the project closeout confirms that objectives were met, deliverables are accepted, and lessons learned are captured before formally closing the project and releasing resources.